Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

 2) Optimizing Java and CSS

 By now, many of you might be thinking, I have done all these, but my WebVitals Score is not up to what Google expects.
-If that’s the case, it’s probably because you missed out on one of the major aspects of CSS and Java delivery – the CDN again.
+If that’s the case, it’s probably because you missed out on one of the significant aspects of CSS and Java delivery – the CDN again.

 3) Optimizing the Font